ryanpaulanderson/encryptor/README.md

 formats the code, lints with Clippy, runs the test suite and builds a release binary.
 The resulting executable is published as a GitHub release using the crate version from `Cargo.toml`.
+Additional steps scan for vulnerable dependencies with `cargo-audit`, enforce licensing policy via `cargo-deny` and embed dependency metadata using `cargo-auditable` through the build script.

 ## Attack Vectors and Known Issues